manu042k/IR-project/README.md

 python main.py
 ```

-Alternatively, you can use the provided shell script which automates the setup process:
+Alternatively, use the provided shell script to automate setup:

 ```bash
 chmod +x crawler.sh
 ./crawler.sh
 ```

-The crawler.sh script performs the following actions:
+The `crawler.sh` script:

-- Checks if the virtual environment exists, and creates one if it doesn't
+- Checks for the virtual environment and creates one if needed
 - Activates the virtual environment
-- Installs dependencies from requirements.txt
+- Installs dependencies from `requirements.txt`
-- Runs main.py with 8 worker threads (MAX_WORKERS=8)
+- Runs `main.py` with 8 worker threads (`MAX_WORKERS=8`)

-This is the recommended method for first-time users as it handles all the setup automatically.
+This is the recommended method for first-time users as it handles all setup automatically.

 2. **Check the output**

-The results will be saved as `posts.json` or `posts.csv` depending on your configuration.
+Results will be saved as `posts.json` or `posts.csv` depending on your configuration.

-A performance graph will also be generated as `scraping_time.png` showing the time taken to scrape posts.
+A performance graph will be generated as `scraping_time.png` showing the time taken to scrape posts.

 ## Seed File Format